asigalov61/Yoda/README.md

 # Yoda
-## “Always pass on what you have learned.”. — Yoda.
+## “Always pass on what you have learned” --- Yoda

 ***